vartanbeno/Pokemon/README.md

 The [docker-compose.yml](docker-compose.yml) file spawns 2 containers: one for Tomcat, and another for the MySQL database.
 When the latter is first run, [this SQL script](mysql-init/init.sql) is executed to set up the tables.

-It's important to mention that for the Tomcat container to communicate with the database, before generating the WAR file, I changed the MySQL hostname in [MyResources.properties](src/MyResources.properties) from `localhost:3306` to `db`.

-That's because the container used for the database has `db` as a name for its service.
-You could also set it to `pokemon-db`, since that's the name of the container.

-To run the convenient main methods in [src/main](src/main), make sure the MySQL hostname in the properties file is set to `localhost:3306`, since port 3306 is exposed on the running database container.
+If you just want to run a container for the database, run the [docker-compose.db.yml](docker-compose.db.yml) file instead: `docker-compose -f docker-compose.db.yml up`

 ## Usage

+All of the following assumes that the context root of the project is `Pokemon`, i.e. every path starts with `Pokemon/`.

-First, register a user into the database by visiting `/Register` and creating an account.
+First, register a user into the database by visiting `Poke/Player/Register` and creating an account.

-- You're better off creating 2+ users, so that you can use the various features of the app.
+- You're better off creating 2+ users, so that you can use the various features of the app, like challenging and playing a game.
-- To log out, visit `/Logout`.
+- To log out, visit `Poke/Player/Logout`.
-- To log in, visit `/Login`.
+- To log in, visit `Poke/Player/Login`.

 ### Uploading a Deck

 To challenge a player, you first need to upload a deck.
-You can do that at `/UploadDeck`.
+You can do that at `/Poke/UploadDeck`.
 Make sure to follow the desired formatting to avoid any errors.
 An example deck is provided [here](WebContent/deck-example.txt).

 ### Viewing Your Deck

-To view the deck you uploaded, visit `/ViewDeck`.
+To view the deck you uploaded, visit `/Poke/Deck/[id]`, where `id` is the ID of the deck you just uploaded.

+### Viewing Your Decks

+To view all of your decks, visit `/Poke/Deck`.

 ### Challenging Players

 Once you have a deck, you can challenge players to games!
-To do that, visit `/ChallengePlayer`, where you get a dropdown of other players you can challenge.
+To do that, visit `/Poke/Player/Challenge`.
 Once you challenge a player, a challenge will be created, with the status set to open.

-If you go to `/OpenChallenges`, you can see a list of challenges issued against you _by_ other players, and a list of challenges that you have thrown _to_ other players.
+If you go to `/Poke/Player/OpenChallenges`, you can see a list of challenges issued against you _by_ other players, and a list of challenges that you have thrown _to_ other players.

 ### Accepting a Challenge

-If you want to accept a challenge issued against you, go to `/OpenChallenges`, and click on the `Accept` button on the challenge you want to accept.
+If you want to accept a challenge issued against you, go to `/Poke/Player/OpenChallenges`, and click on the `Accept` button on the challenge you want to accept.
 This sets the challenge status to accepted.

 Accepting a challenge creates a game between the challenger and the challengee.
-More on that later.
+The first turn of the game is the challenger's, and they start with 1 card draw from their deck.

 ### Refusing a Challenge

-If you want to refuse a challenge issued against you, go to `/OpenChallenges`, and click on the `Refuse` button on the challenge you want to accept.
+If you want to refuse a challenge issued against you, go to `/Poke/Player/OpenChallenges`, and click on the `Refuse` button on the challenge you want to accept.
 This sets the challenge status to refused.

 ### Withdrawing From a Challenge

-If you want to go back on your steps and withdraw from a challenge that you issued to another player, go to `/OpenChallenges`, and click on the `Withdraw` button on the challenge you want to withdraw from.
+If you want to go back on your steps and withdraw from a challenge that you issued to another player, go to `/Poke/Player/OpenChallenges`, and click on the `Withdraw` button on the challenge you want to withdraw from.
 This sets the challenge status to withdrawn.

 ### List of Players, Challenges, and Games

-1. To see the list of players (i.e. users), visit `/ListPlayers`.
+1. To see the list of players (i.e. users), visit `/Poke/Player`.
-2. To see the list of challenges, visit `/ListChallenges`.
+2. To see the list of challenges, visit `/Poke/Challenge`.
-3. To see the list of games, visit `/ListGames`.
+3. To see the list of games, visit `/Poke/Game`.

 You must be logged in to do any of those.

 ### Viewing Your Game Board

-To view your game board, visit `/ViewBoard?game=[id]`, where the game parameter is the ID of an ongoing game that you are part of.
+To view your game board, visit `/Poke/Game/[id]`, where `id` is the ID of the game you want to view.

 You must be part of a game to view its board.

-### Drawing a Card
+### Ending Your Turn

-To draw a card, visit `/DrawCard?game=[id]`, where `id` is the specific game's ID.
-You must be part of the game to draw a card.
-Drawing a card adds it to your hand.
+To end your turn, visit `/Poke/Game/[id]/EndTurn?version=[version]`, where `id` is the ID of the game in which you want end your turn, and `version` is the version of the game.

+If the `version` you provide doesn't correspond to the version of the game with the provided ID, you get a `LostUpdateException`.

+Your opponent cannot play until you end your turn.
+All they can do is view the game board, their hand, the discard piles, and retire.

+One you end your turn, if you have more than 7 cards in your hand, you discard your oldest one, and your opponent draws a card from their deck.

 ### Viewing Your Hand

-To view your hand, visit `/ViewHand?game=[id]`, with the appropriate game ID parameter.
+To view your hand, visit `/Poke/Game/[id]/Hand`, where `id` is the ID of the game in which you want to view your hand.

+You cannot view your opponent's hand.

+### Viewing a Discard Pile

+To view a discard pile, visit `/Poke/Game/[id]/Player/[id]/Discard`, where the first `id` is the ID of the game, and the second `id` is the ID of the player whose discard pile you want to view.

+You can view your opponent's discard pile, not just yours.

-### Playing Pokemon to the Bench
+### Playing a Card

-To play a Pokemon card to the bench, visit `/PlayPokemonToBench?game=[id]&card=[position]`, where the `game` parameter is the ID of a game that you are a part of, and the `card` parameter is the position of the card in your hand that you want to send to the bench, using a zero-based index (e.g. position 2 corresponds to the 3rd card in your hand).
+To play a card, it must be your turn.
+Visit `/Poke/Game/[id]/Hand/[position]/Play?version=[version]` to play a card, where `id` is the ID of the game, `position` is the position of the card in your hand, based off a 0-based index, and `version` is the version of the game.

-The maximum amount of Pokemon on your bench at any given time is 5, so you might get a fail message.

-You can only send Pokemon to the bench.
-If you attempt to send a card that isn't a Pokemon to the bench, you will get a fail message.
+#### Playing a Pokemon to the Bench

+If the card you select is of type Pokemon, and doesn't have a basic version (i.e. a Pokemon that's not evolved, like Charmander), then the Pokemon goes to your bench.

+#### Evolving a Pokemon

+You must provide a `basic` parameter, in addition to `version`. `basic` is the position of a Pokemon on your bench.

+If the card you select is of type Pokemon and its basic version corresponds to the one you chose from your bench, the evolved one replaces the one on your bench.
+The latter goes in your discard pile.
+The former keeps all attached energies that the basic one had.

+#### Playing a Trainer

+If the card you select is of type trainer, it gets send to your discard pile.

+#### Playing an Energy

+You must provide a `pokemon` parameter, in addition to `version`. `pokemon` is the position of a Pokemon on your bench.

+If the card you select is of type energy, it gets attached to the Pokemon you chose on the bench.

+You can only play 1 energy card per turn.

 ### Retiring From a Game

-To retire from a game, visit `/Retire?game=[id]`, where the `game` parameter is the ID of a game that you are a part of.
-Once you retire from a game, you can no longer draw cards or play Pokemon to the bench.
-You can still view its board and the hand you had right before retiring.
+To retire from a game, visit `/Poke/Game/[id]/Retire`, where `id` is the ID of the game you want to retire from.
+Once you retire from a game, you can no longer play in it.
+You can still view its board, the hand you had, and the discard pile you had right before retiring.

 When you retire from a game, your status is declared retired, and your opponent is declared the winner.